Year-End and Tax Filing Resources

 Important Dates - Deadlines and Holiday Closings

-The deadline for reporting first quarter payroll information or changes to your Service Representative is Monday, March 31, 2025 at 4:00 p.m. local time or before your first payroll with a April 2025 check date - whichever is earlier.
+The deadline for reporting fourth quarter/year-end payroll information or changes to your Service Representative is Wednesday, Dec.
+31, 2025 at 4:00 p.m. local time or before your first payroll with a 2026 check date - whichever is earlier.

-Please review your quarter-end information using the first quarter checklist and report these items to your Service Representative on or before your final payroll of the quarter/year so that we can accurately calculate your payroll and tax deposit information.
+Please review your year-end information using the year-end checklist and report these items to your Service Representative on or before your final payroll of the quarter/year so that we can accurately calculate your payroll and tax deposit information.

 Note: If you work with an accounting professional, please remind them to report payroll-related adjustments on or before the deadline.

-Banks and local Paychex offices will be closed on the following holidays:
+Banks and Paychex offices will be closed on the following holidays:

 Make sure you keep these dates in mind when planning payroll and bonus checks around the holidays.